rpgreview/papersandpaychecks/pnp.md

 *I drink when I have occasion, and sometimes when I have no occasion.*
 Miguel de Cervantes, *Don Quixote de la Mancha* (1605–1615) Part II (1615), Book III, Ch.
 33.

-The capacity of alcoholic drinks to provide sociability is well known.
-A standard dose is either one medium glass of beer, a small glass of wine, or a shot of spirit.
+The capacity of alcoholic drinks to provide sociability is well known and presented within this game.
+However, a potion of socialability is a very special version of said drinks.
+As normal, a standard dose is either one medium glass of beer, a small glass of wine, or a shot of spirit.
 Each standard dose of a Potion of Socialability increases the CHA of *others* interacting with the character by 1.
 You want to be their friend.
 Follow the rules for drinking under section 2.2.

 **Ring of The Significant Other**